 There is so much controversy around palm oil outside Malaysia that we forget to look within and appreciate what we have that we are truly blessed with.
 Our Minister of Primary Industries YB Teresa Kok did exactly that with a soft launch of the Love MY Palm Oil Campaign on 8 January 2019.
 This is continued in the Ministry of Plantation Industries and Commodities (MPIC) with Dato' Dr. Mohd.
 Khairuddin Aman Razali as the Minister of MPIC.

-The crude oil glut of 2015 saw many people including chemical engineers in the oil & gas industry losing their jobs.
-While the oil & gas industry has recovered somewhat, it is not recruiting as many fresh engineering graduates.
-So chemical engineering undergraduates are no longer eyeing the oil & gas industry as the top employer.
+The crude oil glut of 2015 saw many people including chemical engineers in the oil and gas industry losing their jobs.
+While the oil and gas industry has recovered somewhat, it is not recruiting as many fresh engineering graduates.
+So chemical engineering undergraduates are no longer eyeing the oil and gas industry as the top employer.
 Should they consider the palm oil industry which is the 4th largest export revenue earner after the 2nd which is petroleum products?